BGCG/project1/README.md

 This project will be hosted using github pages by executing the following steps;

-* Go to my settings on my github 'project1' repositry
+* Go to my settings on my github 'project1' repository
 * Click on pages
 * Set branch to 'main'